 Is there a training before departure?

 EU Aid Volunteer candidates will receive up to 30h of on-line training plus 9 to 12 days of in-presence training provided by prestigious institutions with humanitarian expertise.
-Both training is mandatory.
+Both training is mandatory and free.

 Are training costs covered?